ritesh-2124/Codemancers-NodeJS/README.md

 # env

-### For testing purpose i am adding etereal email you can create new one from https://ethereal.email/
+### For testing purpose of email i have used etereal email you can create new one from https://ethereal.email/

 MONGO_URI=your_mongo_uri